-The Money Laundering Act stipulates that the supervisory authorities monitor compliance with money laundering obligations, order measures where necessary and impose fines for violations.
+The Money Laundering Act stipulates that the supervisory authorities monitor compliance with money laundering obligations, order measures if necessary, and impose fines for violations.
 For this purpose, the supervisory authorities have special rights of access and control, and the obligated parties are obliged to provide information.

-As gambling supervisory authorities, the governments are also responsible for the supervision of gambling organizers and brokers under money laundering law.
+As gambling supervisory authorities, the governments are also responsible for the supervision of organizers and brokers of games of chance under money laundering law.
 The government in whose district the event or brokerage takes place is responsible.

-Pursuant to Section 57 of the Money Laundering Act, the supervisory authorities must publish final measures and unappealable decisions imposing fines that they have imposed for a violation of the Money Laundering Act or the legal ordinances issued on the basis thereof on their website or on a joint website after informing the addressee of the measure or decision imposing a fine.
+Pursuant to Section 57 of the German Money Laundering Act (GwG), the supervisory authorities must publish final measures and unappealable decisions imposing fines that they have imposed for a violation of the Money Laundering Act or the legal ordinances issued on its basis on their website or on a joint website after informing the addressee of the measure or decision imposing a fine.